7 key reasons why specialist language teachers should invest in a Scheme of Work?

 What to look for in a good SOW?

-When I talk about a Scheme of Work (SOW), I mean a published resource or online platform that schools can buy into.
-Many subjects rely on structured schemes because they are designed by teams of experts and practitioners, saving teachers hours of planning.
+When I talk about a Scheme of Work (SOW), I mean a published resource or online platform that schools can buy into for their foreign language teaching.
+Teaching primary languages is all about the foundations of language learning, many subjects rely on structured schemes because they are designed by teams of experts and practitioners, saving teachers hours of planning.
 Think of the popular maths scheme widely used in primary and secondary schools in the UK!

 But if you're an MFL teacher—trained, experienced, and knowledgeable—why should you consider using a SOW?
 Here are seven key reasons: